dcjud/pydeleteme/README.md

 ## About

-`pydeleteme` accomplishes nothing, and does so in Python.
+`pydeleteme` accomplishes nothing, using Python.